 An auto accident can cause several types of serious injuries, which may require surgery to heal completely.
 When the neck suffers a serious impact in an auto accident, the discs or bones can get damaged or disjointed.
-In some cases, this type of neck injury may require a neck fusion surgery to join the bones back together.
-The neck fusion surgery is successful in most cases, but involves a long rehabilitation period and can be quite expensive.
+In some cases, this type of neck injury may require neck fusion surgery to join the bones back together.
+Neck fusion surgery is successful in most cases but involves a long rehabilitation period and can be quite expensive.

 When Is a Neck Fusion Surgery Necessary after a Car Accident?

-Neck fusion is a type of surgery that involves a variety of techniques to rejoin the bones together.
-In the case of a high impact collision, the discs can become dislocated or dislodged, and the disc material can slip out of the disc.
-When the discs or bones get misaligned, they can put significant pressure on the spinal cord and nerves, and lead to a lot of pain and discomfort.
+In high-impact collisions, discs can become dislocated or dislodged, and the disc material can slip out of the disc.
+When the discs or bones get misaligned, they can put significant pressure on the spinal cord and nerves, causing pain and discomfort.

-- Discectomy in which the a part or all of a spinal disc is removed
+- Discectomy in which a part or all of a spinal disc is removed

-These surgical techniques are used to relive the pressure on the spinal cord, and after these surgeries, the joints can be fused together using a bone graft.
+These surgical techniques are used to relieve the pressure on the spinal cord, and after these surgeries, the joints can be fused using a bone graft.
 The graft is usually taken from a bone in the pelvis.
-Surgical hardware such as screws and rods are also used to keep the bones in place to aid in healing.
+Surgical hardware such as screws and rods are also used to keep the bones in place to aid healing.

 Rehabilitation After Neck Fusion

-It is important to follow the instructions of the doctor in order to heal completely and quickly.
-Adequate rest, proper diet and the right medication can help one to recover fast.
+It is important to follow the instructions of the doctor to heal completely and quickly.
+Adequate rest, proper diet, and the right medication can help one recover quickly.